-The XBR850E comes with a pedestal stand that is nicely designed and embodies a small foot print which will allow the TV to sit on-top of a cabinet that doesn’t have a large amount of width.
-The stand also has a cable management system which allows cables to be neatly routed and out-of-sight through the legs of the stand.
+The XBR850E comes with a pedestal stand that is nicely designed and embodies a small footprint which will allow the TV to sit on top of a cabinet that doesn’t have a large amount of width.
+The stand also has a cable management system that allows cables to be neatly routed and out-of-sight through the legs of the stand.

 The build quality of the 850E is good… the frame is sturdy and solidly constructed.